mattfeng/biologybook/fgfs/index.md

 - **heparan sulfate glycosaminoglycan (HSGAG) binding site (HBS)** within the FGF core is composed of the $\beta$1-$\beta$2 loop and parts of region spanning $\beta$10-$\beta$12
     - forms a contiguous, positively charged surface
     - subfamily 6 contains ridges that reduce HSGAG binding to the core, leading to the endocrine nature of the subfamily
+    - FGFs are readily sequestered by the ECM by **heparan sulfate proteoglycans (HSPGs)**
+        - FGFs are released from the ECM by heparinases, proteases, or specific FGF binding proteins

 ### FGFRs
 - four functional mammalian FGFRs